 Dissertation Proposal Writing

-1. Get it done and approved as soon as possible, and
+1. Getting it done and approved as soon as possible, and

-2. Get a job, or a promotion, when it’s done.
+2. Getting a job, or a promotion, when it’s done.

 Your secondary goals may include:

 1. Finding a topic that interests you enough to spend a huge amount of time on it,

 2. Getting something from it published before you graduate,